Kotlin/KEEP/proposals/attach-to-property.md

 - resolving the `attachTo` function happens similar to resolving `getValue`/`setValue` functions.
 - if there are more than one `attachTo` functions available, overload resolution selects best candidate.
-- `attachTo` that is not accessible is ignored.
+- `attachTo` that is not accessible is ignored, no accessibility error or warning is reported.
 - `attachTo` can be inline.
-- `attachTo` can be generic, inference happens normally based on the type of host instance.
+- `attachTo` can be generic, inference happens normally based on the HostType and DelegateType.
-- Member extension `attachTo` on matching delegate type is preferred.
-- No implicit `attachTo` operator from Java
+- host instance can be null, if delegated property is top-level
+- if `attachTo` function is defined in Java in DelegateType or its base type, it is not considered to be a suitable operator.

 ### Diagnostics

 Declaration site:
 - `attachTo` should have Unit return type
 - `attachTo` should have two parameters, second one should have `KProperty<*>` type
+- `attachTo` cannot be external
+- `attachTo` cannot have vararg parameters
+- `attachTo` cannot have parameters with default values

 Use site (`by` keyword):
--
+- `attachTo` must be operator

 ### Code generation (JVM)

-At the end of the primary constructor, or each of secondary constructors:
+At the end of the delegation constructor:
 For each property with discovered `attachTo` operator:
 Call to `attachTo` is generated passing `this` and property metadata.